Center for Asymmetric Warfare

 The Center for Asymmetric Warfare (CAW) was established in 1999.
 CAW is a U.S. Navy entity dedicated to supporting U.S. military forces, as well as local, state, and federal organizations, in countering and controlling the effects of asymmetric warfare, and in support of the Global War on Terrorism.
-Their focus is on training & education, technology evaluation and the execution of complex, multi-agency exercises, expanding on our maritime/port security heritage.

 Naval Postgraduate School

 In 2008, the CAW joined the Naval Postgraduate School as a satellite division, located at NAS Point Mugu, CA and is aligned under the Research Department.
 As part of the Research Department, the CAW has the flexibility to operate across the 4 institutes and 4 schools that make up NPS.
 It also allows the CAW to capitalize on the expertise of their many distinguished alumni, faculty and students that can perform as interns.